Few things are as anxiety-ridden for parents as their children getting ready to start driving and take driver’s ed classes.

 You are, of course, worried about all the things that could go wrong.
 Probably you have already started giving your child pointers on good driving.
 You may also, like many parents, have taken your kid to an empty parking lot or an uncle’s field to practice behind the wheel.
 You feel confident that you have driven into your teen’s head basic rules like always fastening the seat belt, not texting while driving, and never gunning the car to make that light.
 But it doesn’t feel like that is good enough, and all you want is to keep your baby safe on the road.

-Required or Not, Driver’s Ed Classes Are a Good Idea
+Required or Not, Driver’s Ed Classes are a Good Idea

-If your state requires a driver’s ed classes for a teen to get a license, it may be offered at the local high school.
+If your state requires a driver’s ed class for a teen to get a license, it may be offered at the local high school.
 Today, however, such courses are not available everywhere, and when they are, they are often dreary and uninspiring.
 We would advise you to sign your teen up for driver’s ed classes online instead, even if it is not required by your state.
-It will give you some additional peace of mind, and it may also translate into better insurance rates, when you add your new driver to your insurance.
+It will give you some additional peace of mind, and it may also translate into better insurance rates when you add your new driver to your insurance.

 Online Driver’s Ed Classes are Flexible and Fun